Nebraska 4-H

 Length of Activity: 30 minutes

-Nebraska Innovation Studio: Robot Arms & Robot Dogs
+Nebraska Innovation Studio: Robot Dogs

-Activity 2: Robot Dog.
+Robot Dog.
 Demo of robot dog's motion.

 Building Location: Cook Pavilion (Entrance to the City Campus Recreation Center)

-Length of Activity: 15 minutes
+Length of Walk-Up Activity: 15 minutes

 Building Location: Cook Pavilion (Entrance to the City Campus Recreation Center)

-Length of Activity: 20 minutes
+Length of Walk-Up Activity: 10-20 minutes

 FIRST Tech Challenge

-Are you aging out of FIRST LEGO League Challenge and want to see what coudl be next in your passion for robotics?
+Are you aging out of FIRST LEGO League Challenge and want to see what could be next in your passion for robotics?
 Come check out the FIRST Tech Challenge (FTC) demonstration in the Cook Pavilion!
 Meet current team members, ask questions, and check out their robots!

 FTC Teams (up to 15 team members, grade 7-12) are challenged to design, build, program, and operate robots to compete in a head-to-head challenge in an alliance format.
 Guided by adult coaches and mentors, students develop STEM skills and practice engineering principles, while realizing the value of hard work, innovation, and working as a team.
 The robot kit is reusable from year to year and can be coded using a variety of levels of Java-based programming.